-In January 2014, a contract extension was signed with AFSCME to provide employment for operations personnel through the transition to Delcora.
-On October 29, 2014, the SWDCMA contracted the operation and maintenance of the Authority's collection system to Aqua Resources, Inc. and Authority staffing was reduced to administrative personnel only on November 15, 2014.
-In June 2017, Aqua Resources, Inc. sold their wastewater division to KBX Golden, LLC.
-The contract for operating and maintaining the SWDCMA collection system was transferred, and extended to October 31, 2018, to KBX Golden, LLC.
+On October 29, 2014, the SWDCMA contracted the operation and maintenance of the Authority's collection system to Aqua Resources, Inc. In June 2017, Aqua Resources, Inc. sold their wastewater division to KBX Golden, LLC and the contract for operating and maintaining the SWDCMA collection system was transferred to KBX Golden, LLC.
+On September 25, 2018, the contract for KBX Golden LLC to operate and maintain the SWDCMA collection system was renewed through October 31, 2021.